cmgoold/abayestest/README.md

 This array is in long form, where group A and B's predictions are stacked on top of each other.
-Using the example above, we can inspect this distribution using a small bit of manipulation of the draws:
+Using the example above, we can inspect this distribution using some small manipulation of the posterior draws:

 ```python
 y_rep_raw = ab.draws()["y_rep"]